Dserma/sermafw/README.md

 #Configuration

-  [System/Config.php]
+  ##System/Config.php

   Go to the folder System, and get the file Config.php.
-  The "$app" variable contains the folder of your application.
+  The `$app` variable contains the folder of your application.
-  Ex: if you did put the SermaFW in a folder named "framework", so, your "$app" variable would be "$app = 'framework';".
+  Ex: if you did put the SermaFW in a folder named "framework", so, your `$app"`variable would be "$app = 'framework';".

-  The "$layouts" array will tell the SermaFW how many and what are the layouts you will have in the application.
+  The `$layouts` array will tell the SermaFW how many and what are the layouts you will have in the application.
   Yes, in SermaFW you can have multiples layouts.

   We have four kinds of layout: